cosimo-radler/FLY-BRAIN/README.md

 ## Current Project State

-The current implementation focuses on fetching connectivity data for specific brain regions from the neuPrint API and saving them as GEXF files for visualization and further analysis.
+The current implementation includes:
+- Fetching connectivity data for specific brain regions from the neuPrint API
+- Cleaning networks by removing self-loops and extracting largest connected components
+- Saving both raw and cleaned networks as GEXF files
+- Computing various network metrics and statistics

 ## Directory Structure